Arcahub/kube-install-tuto/src/installation/controlplane-node.md

 Wait for it to finish.

+## What does kubeadm init do?

+The `kubeadm init` command does a lot of things:

+- Install the necessary packages on the system
+- Create a Kubernetes configuration file
+- Create static pods for the control plane components
+- Generate certificates and keys for the cluster
+- Generate a kubeconfig for the control plane components
+- Generate a token to be used by the worker nodes to join the cluster
+- Generate a kubeconfig for the admin user

 ## Setup kubeconfig

 To be able to use kubectl we need to setup the kubeconfig file.
 This configuration file is created by kubeadm and is located at `/etc/kubernetes/admin.conf`.
-This enable us to interact with our Kubernetes cluster currently with only one node as the admin user.
+This enables us to interact with our Kubernetes cluster, currently with only one node as the admin user.

 Run the following commands to copy the configuration file to the default location and change the ownership of the file to the current user: